 I am a massive fan of baking my own bread.
-It is so handy to have for lunches during the week and it is a big hit when I bring a sharing loaf into the office.
+It is so handy to have for breakfasts and lunches during the week.
 This recipe is perfect to have in your repertoire!

 Bread has been subject to some criticism in years gone by but I see it as a vehicle for goodness!
 Adding seeds, along with the brown flour and oats, means this loaf is packed with fibre – important for our gut health.